juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ## Installation

-Before you can use this controller, you should note a few things.
+Before you can use this controller, please note a few things.

 ### Requirements

 This controller **does not** provide an NFS server to your cluster.
 You will need at least one NFS service accessible in your network, and this controller will not give you that.

+**IMPORTANT:** If you wish to use the PV data initalization feature, the NFS server should be available to the Pod running this controller.
+In order to prepare directories and permissions inside the NFS share, the controller Pod needs be able to mount it before creating the PV.

 ### Install using kubectl